mikemimik/Incoming/README.md

  - sequelize will be used as ORM
  - epilogue will be use as RESTful API framework

-###TODO
-- include mongoose
- - create mongoose models for mongodb
-- include mongodb config
-- find/include REST util
-- include express

-- include all the associations in each mongo model

 ####Associations

 Job -> (hasMany) Wages